LogtalkDotOrg/logtalk-for-vscode/README.md

 VSCode usability issues that affect debugging support:

 - VSCode "Run" menu "New Breakpoint" > "Triggered Breakpoint..." item doesn't make the data available to language extensions.
 See above for the workaround.
 - VScode "Toggle Activate Breakpoints" button in the "Run and Debug" pane doesn't generate an event that can be handled by extensions.
-Use instead the Logtalk icon in the top-right corner to toggle debugging.
 - VSCode doesn't support disabling menu items that are not supported by language extensions.
 - When the "Run and Debug" pane is closed, selecting the "Run" menu "New Breakpoint > Function Breakpoint..." item doesn't open the pane to show the new breakpoint text insertion box.
+- The "Variables", "Watch", and "Call Stack" panes in the "Run and Debug" sidebar are currently not supported.
+VSCode doesn't allow extensions to hide these built-in debug views.
+Users can right-click on the sidebar header and uncheck these panes to hide them manually.

 ### Testing support